Necronomicon (film): Plot

-The film is broken into four separate features: "The Library", "The Drowned", "The Cold" and "Whispers".
-"The Library" segment is the frame story, which begins and ends the movie.
+The film is broken into four separate features.
+"The Library" segment is a frame story.

 The Library

-In the frame story of the film, H. P. Lovecraft learns of a monastery where a copy of the Necronomicon is held.
-Having been a regular there for his research, he sets up an appointment, his cab driver told to wait outside.
-Taking offense when the head monk calls his work "fiction", Lovecraft insists that all his writings are true.
-Requesting to read the Alchemical Encyclopedia Vol. III, Lovecraft steals a key from another monk and flees to the cellar, where the Necronomicon is being held.
-Unknown to him, a monk has seen him.
-Unlocking the vault where the book is held, the door closes behind Lovecraft unexpectedly, making him drop the key down a grating and into the water below.
-As that happens, one of the seals is opened.
+H. P. Lovecraft visits a monastery where a copy of the Necronomicon is held.
+Requesting to read the Alchemical Encyclopedia Vol. III, Lovecraft steals a key from another monk and flees to the cellar vault, where the Necronomicon is being held.
+A monk spies him.
+The vault door closes behind Lovecraft, making him drop the key down a grating and into the water.
+One of the seals is opened.
+Lovecraft sits to read and record what he is reading.